+The header will need to be physically attached to the windrower, and the hydraulic and electrical connections completed.
 The windrower may be equipped with an optional self-aligning hydraulic center-link, which allows the Operator to control the vertical position of the center-link from the cab.

 Draper header boots must be installed onto the windrower lift linkage before beginning this procedure.
-For instructions, refer to 4.5.1 Attaching Header Boots, page 215.
+For instructions, refer to 4.5.1 Attaching Header Boots, page 217.